 Lesson Plan ~ Discerning Slant

 Among the lesson plans that develop higher-level thinking is one that introduces students to the skill of discerning slant in written or spoken articles, a skill that intrigues them.
 First they hear a brief article about Salem Poor and discuss their understanding of it and their conclusions about Mr. Poor.
-They then read a second version of the same article, one in which though the main facts are the same, brings them to very different perceptions of this Patriot.
+They then read a second version of the same article, one which brings them to very different perceptions of this Patriot, though the basic facts remain the same.
 They analyze the subtleties that colored their conclusions.
 Extensions include analyzing other examples and creating articles with and without slant.

 The Truth ~ Salem Poor's heroic actions at the Battle of Bunker Hill garnered him the highest praise from Colonel William Prescott and thirteen other officers at the General Court of Massachusetts.